On monochromatic arm exponents for 2D critical percolation: The set of winding angles

-\textbf{Step 3.} We now use the BK inequality to control the probability, given the presence of $j$ arms between radii $n$ and $N$, that there is a choice of arms with a very large winding angle.
-Let $R_{m,m'}$ be the intersection of the annulus $S_{m,m'}$ with the cone $\mathcal C := \{z \in \mathbb C : \left|\arg(z)\right| < \pi/10\}$ (using the standard identification of the plane $\mathbb R^2$ with the complex plane).
-We will consider two families of ``rectangles:'' the $R_{e^k, e^{k+2}}$ (which we call the \emph{long} ones), and the $R_{e^k, e^{k+1}}$ (the \emph{wide} ones).
+Let $R_{m,m'}$ be the intersection of the annulus $S_{m,m'}$ with the cone $\mathcal C := \{z \in\mathbb C \dvtx|{\arg(z)}| < \pi/10\}$ (using the standard identification of the plane $\mathbb R^2$ with the complex plane).
+We will consider two families of ``rectangles'': the $R_{e^k, e^{k+2}}$ (which we call the \textit{long} ones), and the $R_{e^k, e^{k+1}}$ (the \textit{wide} ones).
 It is easy to see that any curve connecting two points of the plane of arguments $- \pi/10$ and $+ \pi/10$ while staying within the cone $\mathcal C$ has to cross at least one of these rectangles between two opposite sides.
+More precisely, it must either cross a long rectangle from one straight side to the other, or a wide rectangle from one curved side to the other.

 Now, assume that there exist $j$ arms between radii $n$ and $N$, and that their winding angle is at least equal to $2 \pi K \log(N/n) + 4\pi$ (where $K$ is a positive constant which will be chosen later).
-Each of these arms has to cross the cone $\mathcal C$ at least (the integer part of) $K \log(N/n)$ times, so if $l_k$ (resp.\ $l'_k$) is the number of disjoint crossings of the $k$-th long (resp.\ wide) rectangle, one has On the other hand, the probability that a rectangle of a given shape is crossed by at least $l$ disjoint paths is bounded above by $(1-\delta)^l$ for some $\delta>0$ (combining RSW estimates and the BK inequality); besides, all these individual crossings can be chosen so as to be disjoint.
+Each of these arms has to cross the cone $\mathcal C$ at least (the integer part of) $K \log(N/n)$ times, so the configuration contains $jK \log(N/n)$ disjoint paths (at least), each one crossing one of the rectangles.
+On the other hand, the probability that a rectangle of a given shape is crossed by a path is bounded above by $1-\delta$ for some $\delta>0$, as provided by RSW estimates.